 Born and raised in Hawai’i, I relocated to the Puget Sound area in 1980.
 I have been an attorney since 1990 and am currently the managing partner of the Olympia law firm Connolly, Tacon & Meserve.
 My practice emphasizes family law.
 Fostering civility and respect between individuals is important to me.
 The DRC brilliantly, but quietly, supports these values.
 I consider it to be both a privilege and an honor to serve at an ’emeritus’ member of the Board of Directors this year.

 I have a successful career owning and managing real estate.
-For 28 years, I was a top salesperson in a fortune 100 pharmaceutical company.
-I developed innovative sales techniques, presented to pharmacy and therapeutic committees plus devised a continuous improvement program.
+Also, I was a top salesperson in a pharmaceutical company.
+I developed innovative sales techniques, presented to therapeutic committees, and devised a continuous improvement program.
 I was on the Lacey Planning Commission for seven years and serving as Chairman for two.
-My interests include international travel, skiing, rock climbing, scuba diving, running, working-out, hiking, fishing and boating.
+My interests include volunteering, international travel, skiing, rock climbing, scuba diving, running, working-out, hiking, fishing and boating.

 Judge Erik Price

 In 2012, Erik was elected Judge to the Thurston County Superior Court.
 Prior to his election, Erik was a lawyer in private practice with a 20-year career specializing in civil litigation and government law.
 Erik is an Olympia native and graduate of Olympia High School.

 Jody is the Engagement Manager at the Tacoma Symphony Orchestra, with the primary responsibility for managing stewardship of organizational relationships.
 Jody have over 14 years of successful fundraising and community development experience, along with a Master’s degree in nonprofit management from Regis University.
 Previously, she held the position of Development & Capital Campaign Manager at Hands on Children’s Museum in Olympia, where she supported the $18M capital campaign and transition into the new facility.
 Jody’s prior professional experience includes serving as Grants & Prospect Research Manager at the Museum of Glass in Tacoma and as a fundraising consultant to various Pacific Northwest-based nonprofit organizations, educational institutions and tribes.
 Jody has two sons and lives in Olympia with her husband.